DOTA (chelator)

 DOTA (also known as tetraxetan) is an organic compound with the formula (CH2CH2NCH2CO2H)4.
-The molecule consists of a central 12-membered tetraaza (i.e., containing four nitrogen atoms) ring.
+The molecule consists of a central 12-membered tetraaza (containing four nitrogen atoms) ring.
 DOTA is used as a complexing agent, especially for lanthanide ions.
 Its complexes have medical applications as contrast agents and cancer treatments.

 Terminology

 The acronym DOTA (for dodecane tetraacetic acid) is shorthand for both the tetracarboxylic acid and its various conjugate bases.
 In the area of coordination chemistry, the tetraacid is called H_{4}DOTA and its fully deprotonated derivative is DOTA^{4−}.
 Many related ligands are referred to using the DOTA acronym, although these derivatives are generally not tetracarboxylic acids or the conjugate bases.

 The "tetra-" prefix in tetraxetan indicates the four nitrogen atoms in the macrocycle and the four acetic acid arms in the DOTA structure, while "xetan" is a standard suffix for chelators.

 Structure

 DOTA is derived from the macrocycle known as cyclen.
-The four secondary amine groups are modified by replacement of the N-H centers with N-CH_{2}CO_{2}H groups.
+The four secondary amine groups are modified by replacement of the N−H centers with N−CH_{2}CO_{2}H groups.
 The resulting aminopolycarboxylic acid, upon ionization of the carboxylic acid groups, is a high affinity chelating agent for di- and trivalent cations.
 The tetracarboxylic acid was first reported in 1976.

 At the time of its discovery DOTA exhibited the largest known formation constant for the complexation (chelating) of Ca^{2+} and Gd^{3+} ions.
 Modified versions of DOTA were first reported in 1988 and this area has proliferated since.

 As a polydentate ligand, DOTA envelops metal cations, but the denticity of the ligand depends on the geometric tendencies of the metal cation.
 The main applications involve the lanthanides and in such complexes DOTA functions as an octadentate ligand, binding the metal through four amine and four carboxylate groups.
 Most such complexes feature an additional water ligand, giving an overall coordination number of nine.

 For most transition metals, DOTA functions as a hexadentate ligand, binding through the four nitrogen and two carboxylate centres.
 The complexes have octahedral coordination geometry, with two pendent carboxylate groups.
 In the case of [Fe(DOTA)]^{−}, the ligand is heptadentate.